steffriedrichs/FINAL-PROJECT/README.md

 **Structure:**

 All back-end functionality is in the 'server' folder, front-end code may be found in the 'client' folder.
-The app can be run locally with the commandline commands: 'npm run dev:client' and 'npm run dev:server'.
+The app can be run locally with the commandline commands: `npm run dev:server` and `npm run dev:client` .

-The database can be seeded using the seeds file in 'server/bin/seeds.js' using the command 'node bin/seeds.js' in the server folder.
+The database can be seeded using the seeds file in 'server/bin/seeds.js' using the command `node bin/seeds.js` in the server folder.